Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Introduction

-\begin{enumerate} \item \notion{Cheap rule evaluation}: We introduce \notion{utility}, a measure of the predictive power of logical rules and theories.
-The utility relates to how often a rule or theory is satisfied in the data (\notion{precision}) as well as how often the rules predict data points (\notion{recall}).
-The utility can be computed as a simple function of the counts of subgraphs in the data graph, without requiring exact inference.
-Unlike neural structure learners, this measure increases explainability by allowing users to interpret why rules are good predictors. \item \notion{Linear-time pattern mining}: We present a linear-time algorithm (in the size of the dataset) that estimates the number of occurrences of different subgraphs in the data.
-We provide dataset-independent guarantees on the computational cost required for a given error in the corresponding utility estimates. \item \notion{Quadratic-time optimisation}: We present a quadratic-time greedy optimisation algorithm (in the number of rules of the final theory).
-The algorithm finds the best rules and sorts them by their utility.
-Since the utility measure is cheap to evaluate, compared to prior art this optimisation step is no longer a bottleneck. \end{enumerate}
+\begin{enumerate} \item \notion{Linear-time rule evaluation}: We define \notion{utility} to quantify the predictive power of logical rules and theories, based on \notion{precision} (how often rules are satisfied) and \notion{recall} (how often rules predict data points).
+Utility can be computed in linear time (w.r.t. number of relations) via subgraph counts.
+Utility enhances explainability by clarifying why rules are effective predictors; either through frequent correct predictions or coverage of large data portions. \item \notion{Linear-time pattern mining}: We present a linear-time algorithm (w.r.t. number of entities) that estimates the number of occurrences of subgraphs in the data and provide guarantees on the computational cost required for a given error in the corresponding utility estimates. \item \notion{Quadratic-time optimisation}: We present a greedy optimisation algorithm that runs in quadratic time (w.r.t. number of rules of the final theory) to find the best rules and sort them by utility.
+Since the utility measure is cheap, this effectively removes the optimisation step as a computational bottleneck in all but the very largest of theories. \end{enumerate}

-\paragraph{Empirical results.} In addition to the theoretical contributions, we present SPECTRUM, a parallelised C++ implementation of our structure learning framework.
-We show that SPECTRUM is capable of finding logical theories on large datasets ($\mathcal{O}(10^6)$ facts) where prior art fails.
-On datasets considered by prior art ($\mathcal{O}(10^4)$ facts), runtimes, to find logical theories with similar or better accuracy, are $< 1\%$ on CPUs compared to previous SOTA on GPUs.
+\paragraph{Empirical results.} We present a parallel C++ implementation of SPECTRUM, showing that it easily scales to datasets $\sim$100× larger than prior work.
+On standard benchmarks, it matches or exceeds prior accuracy while running on CPUs in under $1\%$ of the GPU runtime of previous SOTA.

-\paragraph{Restrictions.} Similar to neural structure learners, SPECTRUM is thus far restricted to datasets with unary and binary relations.
-However, many real-world datasets fit within this restriction.
-In addition, our utility measure is only well defined for Datalog theories \citep{abiteboul95foundation}, a language used extensively in data management \citep{10.5555/2415092,Datalography} and neurosymbolic learning \citep{scallop}.
+\paragraph{Restrictions.} SPECTRUM's pattern mining is thus far restricted to datasets with unary and binary relations.
+The utility measure is only well defined for Datalog theories \citep{abiteboul95foundation}, a language used extensively in data management \citep{10.5555/2415092,Datalography} and neurosymbolic learning \citep{feldstein2024mapping}.
+For simplicity, we assume noiseless data, nevertheless SPECTRUM is also provably robust to noise (Appendix~\ref{section:proof:noise}).
+These restrictions are comparable, or slightly looser, than SOTA neural structure learners.